MontrealAI/AGI-Alpha-Node-v0/README.md

 - **Live health plane** — `startHealthChecks` signs latency-aware attestations on a timer, emits telemetry spans, and exposes canonical payloads for verifiers and dashboards.
 - **Production-hardening** — Markdown + link linting, Vitest suites, coverage, Solidity lint/compile, subgraph builds, Docker smoke, npm audit, and policy gates are enforced in CI and required on PRs/main.
 - **Operator empathy** — Docker, Helm, scripts, and CLI taps let non-technical operators deploy and validate without touching internals while retaining full override authority.
+- **Runway to dominance** — A self-reinforcing swarm loops telemetry, attestations, and incentives into a flywheel that compounds reach, revenue, and control for the owner without sacrificing safety.

 ---